BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 The default location is always the first one entered when the app starts and is changeable.
 Multiple locations can be added.
 Locations can be deleted but note that deleting a location will drop all weather points saved in the database for that location.
-For now locations cannot be edited so if one gets entered wrong delete it and try again.
+For now locations cannot be edited so if a location gets entered wrong delete it and try again.
 I plan to add an edit feature.

 Locations outside the US can be selected just follow the directions in the app.
 Note: You may have to experiment a bit to get the correct location.
 Sometimes city names are not found.